open-telemetry/opamp-spec/specification.md

   addition to standard X.509 path validation.
 This binds the signing certificate to a specific deployment and prevents a key valid for one server from being accepted by Agents of a different server.

+  The SAN extension MAY contain multiple `dNSName`/`iPAddress` entries, one for each host through which Agents legitimately reach this deployment.
+This is the supported way to place a proxy in front of the origin server (for example, an OpAMP gateway): the proxy's hostname and the origin server's hostname are both listed as SAN entries, so a single signing key produces signatures accepted by Agents connecting to either host.
+Each Agent verifies only the host it connected to.

+  Operators MUST enumerate the permitted hosts as SAN entries rather than relaxing the Agent's hostname check.
+Configuring an Agent to connect to one host while "expecting" a different name in the certificate breaks the deployment-binding property — it is effectively the same as disabling hostname verification in TLS — and a connection to a host not present in the SAN set MUST still fail.

 The certificate chain (intermediates plus leaf) MUST chain to the pre-configured payload trust anchor.
 The trust anchor itself is